Vogelbach homers to upper deck, Smith steals home and Mariners open homestand with a win

 Veteran third baseman Kyle Seager, three games removed from returning from an extended stay on the injured list, also scored on the play, and joined Vogelbach as one of three Mariners with multiple hits in the game.

-Center fielder Mallex Smith also had a pair of base hits, and stole a career-high four bases — Seattle combined for six in the game — including swiping home in the eighth to give the Mariners their final four-run lead.
+Smith also had a pair of base hits, and stole a career-high four bases — Seattle combined for six in the game, tying a club record — including swiping home in the eighth to give the Mariners their final four-run lead.
 He became the first Mariner since Dustin Ackley in 2012 to bag home, and matched the club record for single-game steals.

+Smith stole both second and third in the eighth, before Mitch Haniger drew a one-out walk.
+Smith said his first thought as Haniger trotted to first was about a possible opportunity to steal home.

+“I tell everybody, the No. 1 best way to be a good base stealer is to be aggressive,” said Smith, who has swiped 12 bags this season.
+“You can’t be afraid to get thrown out. ...
+You have to toe the line between crazy and stupid.”

 Despite a quality start, the Mariners did enough early to hand Texas starter Lance Lynn (6-4, 4.66 ERA) — who recorded two wins in his first two meetings with Seattle this season — just his second loss in May.
 Lynn left after six complete innings, allowing three earned runs on seven hits, while striking out 10 and walking three on 116 pitches.